Jim Broadbent: Career

-1980s
+1971–1989: Rise to prominence

 Broadbent's early stagework included a number of productions for The National Theatre of Brent as the downtrodden assistant Wallace to Patrick Barlow's self-important actor-manager character Desmond Olivier Dingle.
 Broadbent and Barlow played many male and female character roles in comically less-than-epic tellings of historical and religious stories, such as The Complete Guide to Sex, The Greatest Story Ever Told, Revolution!!, and All The World's A Globe.
 These were hits at the Edinburgh Fringe, in London, and on tour.
+In 1978, he had two roles, first as Vroomfondel (who may, or may not be, a philosopher) and then as Shooty (a gratuitously violent policeman, who writes novel in crayon) in the Primary Phase of the groundbreaking radio series The Hitchhiker’s Guide to the Galaxy.
+Forty years later, he took the role of Marvin in the Hexagonal Phase radio series.
+Towards the end of the decade, Broadbent began appearing in small roles on television and films, including a Fielder in The Shout and Mackanees in the Play for Today episode Long Distance Information.
+He also appeared in an edition of Not the Nine O'Clock News, playing a Union Negotiator.

-Later stage work included the original productions of Kafka's Dick (1986) and Our Country's Good (1988) at the Royal Court Theatre and work for the Royal National Theatre including "The Government Inspector".
+During that decade, his stage work included the original productions of Kafka's Dick (1986) and Our Country's Good (1988) at the Royal Court Theatre, and work for the Royal National Theatre including "The Government Inspector".
 Work on the stage with Mike Leigh includes Goosepimples and Ecstasy.
-He had worked with Stephen Frears in The Hit (1984) and Terry Gilliam in Time Bandits (1981) and Brazil (1985).
+He had worked with Stephen Frears in The Hit (1984), and Terry Gilliam in Time Bandits (1981) and Brazil (1985).

 Broadbent also appeared in 1983, 1985 and 1991 as DCI Roy Slater, an associate character in the enormously popular sitcom Only Fools and Horses.
 The character appeared in three episodes over an eight-year period.
 He had originally been offered the lead role of Del Boy in the series, but he turned it down due to other commitments.
-He has also played a role in the Inspector Morse series.
-Further comic roles include the lead role in the sitcom The Peter Principle and occasional guest appearances in Not The Nine O'Clock News and Victoria Wood As Seen on TV.
-He portrayed Don Speekingleesh in "The Queen of Spain's Beard" in the first series of The Black Adder in 1983.
-He played Prince Albert in Blackadder's Christmas Carol, first broadcast in 1988.
-He joined Rowan Atkinson in his Spider-Man spoof Spider-Plant Man, as a disgruntled Batman, envious of Spider-Plant Man's success.
+He also made occasional guest appearances in other comedy shows including Happy Families, and Victoria Wood As Seen on TV.
+In 1983, he portrayed Don Speekingleesh in The Queen of Spain's Beard in the first series of The Black Adder.
+He later played Prince Albert in Blackadder's Christmas Carol, first broadcast in 1988.
+One of his final roles that decade, was as the disgruntled Northern playwright Alan Hammond in the final episode of the playlet series Victoria Wood.